zephyrproject-rtos/zephyr/doc/guides/coding_guidelines/index.rst

     Coding guideline rules may be removed/changed at any time by filing a GH issue/RFC.

-The coding guideline is based on MISRA-C 2012 and is a subset of MISRA-C. The subset is listed in the table below with a summary of the rules, its severity and the equivlent rules from other standards for reference.
+The coding guideline rules are based on MISRA-C 2012 and are a subset of MISRA-C.
+The subset is listed in the table below with a summary of the rules, its severity and the equivlent rules from other standards for reference.

 .. note::

     For existing Zephyr maintainers and collaborators, if you are unable to obtain a copy through your employer, a limited number of copies will be made available through the project.
 If you need a copy of MISRA-C 2012, please send email to safety@lists.zephyrproject.org and provide details on reason why you can't obtain one through other options and expected contributions once you have one.
 The safety committee will review all requests.

 .. list-table:: Rules